 These natural processes take time, and thus most patients do not appreciate the eventual skin stretch and accommodation.
-This slower rate of growth is in contradistinction to breast augmentation where all of the breast growth happens immediately at the time of surgery.
+This slower growth rate is in contradistinction to breast augmentation, where all of the breast growth happens immediately at the time of surgery.

 The Breast Implant Settling Process

-After the implant placement, the force of the implant on the overlying tissues sends a signal to the body to realign collagen and muscle fibers to help reduce tension.
-The initial tightness of the muscle and skin usually results in the implant sitting high and often with a somewhat square shape.
-This is due to the lack of adequate skin available and muscle length to stretch over the curvature of the new implant.
+After the implant placement, the implant’s force on the overlying tissues sends a signal to the body to realign collagen and muscle fibers to help reduce tension.
+The muscle and skin’s initial tightness usually results in the implant sitting high and often with a somewhat square shape.
+This is due to the lack of adequate skin available and muscle length to stretch over the new implant’s curvature.

-Frequently, the initial appearance of the breast actually looks smaller as the skin and muscle exert a compressive force on the implant.
+Frequently, the breast’s initial appearance actually looks smaller as the skin and muscle exert a compressive force on the implant.
 Effectively, blunting its appearance and sometimes being a source of concern to patients as they feel their implants are too small.

 Depending on your anatomy, sometimes doctors will suggest certain treatments to help facilitate this process.
 The vast majority of plastic surgeons recommend some form of breast massage after surgery.
-This helps stretch the breast tissue even more and facilitates the relaxation of the skin at a faster rate.
+This helps stretch the breast tissue even more and facilitates the skin’s relaxation at a faster rate.

-Also, doctors may employ a breast strap on the upper part of the breasts to help push the implants to its proper position.
-This is not used in all patients and can be based on the implant used or the patient’s pre-operative anatomy.
-This is something that is individualized by each surgeon and something you may or may not be asked to do.
+Doctors may also employ a breast strap on the upper part of the breasts to help push the implants to their proper position.
+This is not used in all patients and can be based on the implant or the patient’s pre-operative anatomy.
+This is individualized by each surgeon and something you may or may not be asked to do.